-Bruges is basically a small village that has been frozen in time for hundreds of years.
-It’s certainly one of the most charming places to visit in Europe — and that’s why people flock there.
-But, despite the crowds, Bruges’ canals and gorgeous medieval Flemish architecture make the city well worth the visit.
+Bruges is a small village that has been frozen in time for hundreds of years.
+It’s certainly one of the most charming places to visit in Europe—which is why people flock there.
+Despite the summer crowds, Bruges’ canals and gorgeous medieval Flemish architecture make the city well worth the visit.

 Average Daily Cost For Visiting Bruges